Bumblebee202111/doubean-public/README.md

 * 🛠\[GroupPostFragment\]Dealing with post URL click - new page should not show in WebView
 * Support blocking unfriendly content
 * \[GroupsHomeFragment\]Recommendations using SharedPref
-* \[Lists\]Post order: custom rules taking multiple conditions into account
 * Widgets
 * Notifications and push services \(delayed in consideration of its difficulty and unimportance\)

-* 🛠 Views on top of WebView become invisible after scroll on my MIUI 10 Android 8.1 device
-  \(reasons unknown, may never be fixed\)
-* Uploads copies of responses to some place and reuses it among users to prevent frequent Douban visits.
-* 🛠\[Need help\]\[GroupDetailFragment\]The last position won't be restored when the pager is being recreated
+* \[GroupDetailFragment\]🛠\[Need help\]\[GroupDetailFragment\]The last position won't be restored
+  when the pager is being recreated
   * When using ViewPager2, the restore problem arises if the list of page IDs are asynchronously loaded and submitted from LiveData
 * Other modules, e.g., books
+* 🛠 Views on top of WebView become invisible after scroll on my MIUI 10 Android 8.1 device \(causes unknown, may never be fixed\)
+* \[Lists\]Post order: custom rules based on multiple factors
+* Uploads copies of responses to some place and reuses it among users to prevent frequent Douban visits.
 General goals:

 * Color
 * Typography